-When the Receiver presents its own native application, the Receiver, through standard W3C notification methods, shall notify the Broadcaster Application that it no longer has the focus.
+When the Receiver presents its own native application, the Receiver, through standard W3C notification methods, is expected to notify the Broadcaster Application that it no longer has the focus.
 The Broadcaster Application may choose to either hide itself or maintain its current display.
 This behavior is left up to design of each Broadcaster Application.

 Additionally, the Receiver may choose to hide the launched Broadcaster Application to avoid issues with scaling video and a full-scale Broadcaster Application.
-The behavior of whether the Broadcaster Application is hidden or not is left up to the Receiver, but the Receiver shall not terminate the Broadcaster Application, as long as the associated service remains selected and application signaling has not selected another Broadcaster Application.
+The behavior of whether the Broadcaster Application is hidden or not is left up to the Receiver, but the Receiver is not expected to terminate the Broadcaster Application, as long as the associated service remains selected and application signaling has not selected another Broadcaster Application.